liam1241/textgenrnn_discord_bot/README.md

 This started as a personal project and was later developed into a generalized script that can be used for any textgenrnn model.
 Credit to [Max Woolf (minimaxir)](https://github.com/minimaxir) for creating textgenrnn, which serves as the foundation for this project.
 Using this script, you can have a fully functional Discord bot just by editing the .env file.
 You shouldn't have to actually touch the code (unless you want to 😊).

 ### Bot Features
-- Slash command and custom prefix support
+- Slash command support
 - Allows the user to prompt the model's response
-- Typing indicator while message generates
+- Status message while response generates
 - Bot generates it's own status that updates every hour
 - Can be ran on a CPU (no GPU required)